Introduction

 Color

-- • Blue: trust, reliability, tech, finance
+- • Blue: trust, reliability—common in tech and finance

-- • Green: growth, nature, sustainability
+- • Green: growth, nature, eco-friendly

-- • Red: energy, urgency, appetite
+- • Red: energy, urgency—great for food and action

-- • Black: luxury, authority, minimalism
+- • Black: luxury, authority, simplicity

 Shape Language